onap/vnfrqts-requirements/docs/Chapter4.rst

    and/or base template if persistence is not required, thus not requiring the optional Volume template.

-A VNF module may support nested templates.
+* R-xxxxx The VNF **MAY** have a VNF module that supports nested templates.
 In this case, there will be one or more additional YAML files.

-Any shared resource defined in the base module template and used across the entire VNF (e.g., private networks, server groups), must be exposed to the incremental or add-on modules by declaring their resource UUIDs as Heat outputs (i.e., ONAP Base Template Output Parameter in the output section of the Heat template).
-Those outputs will be provided by ONAP as input parameter values to all add-on module Heat templates in the VNF that have declared the parameter in the template.
+* R-xxxxx The VNF **MUST** expose any shared resource defined in the base module template and used across the entire VNF (e.g., private networks, server groups) to the incremental or add-on modules by declaring their resource UUIDs as Heat outputs (i.e., ONAP Base Template Output Parameter in the output section of the Heat template).Those outputs will be provided by ONAP as input parameter values to all add-on module Heat templates in the VNF that have declared the parameter in the template.

 *Note:* A Cinder volume is *not* considered a shared resource.
 A volume template must correspond 1:1 with a base template or add-on module